 It's easy to recommend the Eufy BodySense Smart Scale at this price.
 If you're looking for an affordable alternative to the top-tier scales from the likes of Fitbit and Withings, this is a great option.

-It offers 12 measurements including BMI, body fat percentage, muscle mass and more, and can sync with the Fitbit, Apple Health and Google Fit apps.
+It offers 12 measurements including BMI, body fat percentage, muscle mass and more, and can sync with the Apple Health and Google Fit apps.
 These non-weight metrics have to be viewed in the Eufy app.

 Up to 20 users can pair with the same set of scales, each able to set their own goals and track their own history and progression.